Optimizing Data-driven Causal Discovery Using Knowledge-guided Search: Abstract

 \section{Abstract}

-Learning causal relationships solely from observational data provides insufficient information about the underlying causal mechanism and the search space of possible causal graphs.
-As a result, often the search space can grow exponentially for approaches such as Greedy Equivalence Search (GES) that uses a score-based approach to search the space of equivalence classes of graphs.
-Prior causal information such as the presence or absence of a causal edge can be leveraged to guide the discovery process towards a more restricted and accurate search space.
-In this study, we present KGS, a knowledge-guided greedy score-based causal discovery approach that uses observational data and structural priors (causal edges) as constraints to learn the causal graph.
+Learning causal relationships solely from observational data provides insufficient information about the underlying causal mechanism and the large search space of possible causal graphs.
+As a result, often the search space can grow exponentially, particularly for greedy algorithms that use a score-based approach to search the space of candidate causal graphs.
+Prior causal information such as the presence or absence of a causal edge can be leveraged to guide the score-based discovery process towards a more restricted and accurate search space.
+The healthcare domain is characterized by an abundance of prior knowledge from different sources such as numerous medical journals, databases like electronic health records (EHRs) and outcomes of clinical interventions.
+In this study, we present a knowledge-guided causal structure search (KGS) approach that uses observational data and structural priors such as causal edges as constraints to learn the causal graph.
 KGS is a novel application of knowledge constraints that can leverage any of the following prior edge information between any two variables: the presence of a directed edge, the absence of an edge, and the presence of an undirected edge.
 We extensively evaluate KGS across multiple settings in both synthetic and benchmark real-world datasets.
-Our experimental results demonstrate that structural priors of any type and amount are helpful and guide the search process towards an improved performance and early convergence.
+We also test the performance of KGS on a real-life healthcare application related to oxygen therapy treatment.
+To obtain causal priors, we conduct an analysis that leverage GPT-4 to retrieve information about any causal edge available in relevant literature.
+Our experimental results demonstrate that structural priors of any type and amount are helpful and guide the search process toward improved performance and optimized causal discovery.
+This guided strategy ensures that the discovered edges support the established causal knowledge, which improves the trustworthiness of the findings while simultaneously expediting the search process.
+It also enables a more targeted exploration of causal mechanisms, which can result in more effective and personalized healthcare solutions.